20 Creative Patio Cover Ideas That Beat Winter Weather

 Adding comfortable seating, such as weatherproof sofas with plush cushions, will maximize comfort during your outdoor gatherings.

-Recycled Barn Wood Canopy
+Barn Wood Canopy From Reclaimed Lumber

-Recycled Barn Wood Canopy
+Barn Wood Canopy From Reclaimed Lumber

 Have you ever thought about using recycled barn wood for your patio?
 It’s not only good for the environment but it also gives your outdoor space a lovely rustic touch.